-Once my hair is dry and it’s the way I want it, I grab a dab of Living Proof Amp2 Instant Texture Volumizer.
-Using my fingers, I work this stuff all through my dry and styled hair.
+Once my hair is dry, and it’s the way I want it, I grab a small dab of Living Proof Amp2 Instant Texture Volumizer.
+Using my fingers, I work this through my dry and styled hair.
 It sets the style and makes it so easy to do the final styling, which I do with my fingers.
 What I love is that it stays touchable (never crunchy or stiff) and lets me give it that “piece-y” look.
 It really does create visual texture and that’s what I’m going for.

-In my lifetime I’m sure I have tried out every kind of hairspray known to womankind.
+In my lifetime, I’m sure I have tried out every kind of hairspray known to womankind.
 I even hold the distinction of having the hair and makeup woman on the Leeza Gibbons Show tell me I had bullet-proof hair—that’s how stiff it was when I sat down in her chair.
 She came this close to needing a jackhammer to get me ready for showtime.

-This hairspray has everything I want: Great hold, dries instantly, very lightweight and—the best part—it is brushable.
+She, mercifully, introduced me to Sebastian Professional Shaper Hairspray, (not Shaper Plus, which I find too heavy and stiff).
+I have used it for years, and still do.
+This hairspray has everything I want: Great hold, dries instantly, very lightweight, and—the best part—it is brushable.
 I spray once in the morning (it takes so little to get the job done) and that’s it for the entire day.
 Then I brush it all out right before bed.
 It is fabulous.